Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 I suggest using all these other methods to drive traffic to your site and then funnel as many people as possible to sign up for your lead magnet, free trial, or newsletter so you can keep in touch with them.
-Email marketing allows you to send traffic to your landing pages on demand, it's the traffic strategy every course creator should be using.
+Email marketing allows you to send traffic to the landing pages for your online courses on demand, it’s the traffic strategy every course creator should be using.

-Rather than give you the list of tactics here, I'd like to walk you through what has worked well for me.
-Please note that my business will be different than yours, just like my strengths and weaknesses are also different.
+Rather than give you the list of tactics for selling online courses, I’d like to walk you through what has worked well for me.
+Please note that my online business and my online courses will be different than yours, just like my strengths and weaknesses are also different.

-So even if a tactic worked well for me, it might not work as well for you.
-That said, I have been running digital training programs since 2001, and my first course is still running.
+So even if a tactic for selling online courses worked well for me, it might not work as well for you.
+That said, I have been running digital training programs since 2001, and my first online course is still running strong.

-Without a doubt, this has been my most significant driver of traffic over the years for any of the digital products I've ever sold online.
-And for this, I don't just write a 500-word article; you see what I do from looking at the content you're currently reading.
+Without a doubt, this has been my most significant driver of sales over the years for any of the online courses or other digital products I’ve sold online.
+And for this, I don’t just write a 500-word article; you see what I do from looking at the content you’re currently reading.

 These are not just posts, but pillar content full of advice and useful tips organized nicely.